drewtucker/Word-Counter/README.md

 * Program detects that a full word is matching in both the inputted word and inputted sentence.
 This is the next easiest test to run.
 Input: Word-"Hello", Sentence-"Hello World!", Result: "1"

+* Program detects that a full word has been inputted multiple times in the same sentence.
+This is the final logical test of the function.
+Input: Word-"and", Sentence-"You and I and my friend", Result: "2"

 * If no input word or sentence has been given, and the submit button is clicked, the user will then be prompted to fill out both fields.
 Input: Word-"", Sentence-"", Result: "Please enter a word and a sentence."

 * Since this program is designed to check for words and not for numbers, the user will receive an error message if anything other than letters are inputted.
 A single number input is the easiest way to test this.
 Input: Word-"1", Sentence-"1", Result: "Numbers not accepted, please enter letters only."